eagronin/housing-forecast-prepare/README.md

 # Data Preparation and Cleaning

 ## Overview
 This section first describes cleaning and processing of the data on single-family homes in Denver, CO.
-It then turns to construction of new features that were subsequently used for predicting home values along with the existing features.
-The new features include comparables-based valuation and forecaseted value using the history of prior sales.
-The existing features were listed in the [previous section](https://eagronin.github.io/housing-forecast-acquire/).
-Home values are subsequently predicted using a random forest model fitted to a training set and evaluated using a test set.
-The model produced the test set R-squared of 0.92.
+It then turns to constructing new features, which were subsequently used for predicting home values.
+Such new features include comparables-based valuation and forecaseted value using the history of prior sales.
+Home values are subsequently predicted using a random forest model fitted to the training data and evaluated using the test data.
+The model produced the test set R-squared of 0.91.
 The subsequent sections discuss the steps that I took in more detail.

 Description of the data is provided in the [previous section](https://eagronin.github.io/housing-forecast-acquire/).